giobel/ReviTab/README.md

 \*Walls+Mark=aa -> select all walls with a Mark equal to 'aa'

-Sheets: all -> select all Sheets
+sheets: all -> select all Sheets

-\Sheets: A101 A103 A201 -> select Sheets by Sheet Number
+sheets: A101 A103 A201 -> select Sheets by Sheet Number

+tblocks: all -> select all Title Blocks

 [![Watch the video](https://img.youtube.com/vi/axukGCgBRys/maxresdefault.jpg)](https://youtu.be/axukGCgBRys)